RACISM AND REVOLUTION SEMINAR

 Fee: $10 per month

 You are welcome to join mid-seminar, though some catch-up work may be recommended.
 Meetings will be discussion-driven.
-We will meet bi-weekly, most likely on Thursdays at 7pm CT for 60-90 minutes.
+We will meet bi-weekly, most likely on Mondays at 7pm CT for 60-90 minutes.
 There will be no more than 25 pages of reading per week (up to 50 pages per meeting).
 Participants will alternate giving a brief presentation on the material.
-Lecture recordings for the Foundations of Conservatism seminar will be made available to participants, and you are encouraged but not required to review them, as overlapping themes and questions may be discussed.

 No particular education, professional background, or political affiliation is required.
 Just come curious and ready to explore the history of ideas!

 Chris Damian received his B.A. in philosophy from the University of Notre Dame and his J.D. and M.A. in Catholic Studies from the University of St. Thomas.
 He was a participant in the Intercollegiate Studies Institute Honors Program and has been a fellow for the St. Thomas Department of Catholic Studies and the Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy.